SurfyGalaxy/Climagic/readme.md

 1. Get the most recent release from <a href="https://github.com/SurfyGalaxy/Climagic/releases">the releases tab</a>.
 Grab the one that matches your OS (e.g. main.Linux for a Linux OS)

+## Installation (Others)

+See usage below, we couldnt build working binaries for windows and because we HAVE to use Actions to compile because none of us have macs it makes testing hard.
+Soz.

 ## Usage (Linux)

 1. Run the file (It may take a little to open)